PSLCL/testing-framework/docs/design/test_generators.md

 ##Executing Test Generators

-Test Generators that are provided by an Artifact Provider can be discovered by the Core Platform and executed using the [dtfexec](dtfexec.md) command line tool.
+Test Generators that are provided by an Artifact Provider as a [Test Generator Artifact](artifacts.md#test-generator-artifacts) can be discovered by the Core Platform and executed using the [dtfexec](dtfexec.md) command line tool.